iamanilantony/Netflix_Clone/README.md

-Netflix Clome Created Using React
+Netflix Clome Created Using React and using TMDB api